From Playground Fights to Effective Communication

 Building strong communication skills will allow your child to maintain healthy boundaries and have a dialogue with you about questions and concerns, especially about sensitive topics.
 As with anything new, it will take time and practice for kids to learn.
 Don’t expect the impulse to kick someone on the playground to disappear overnight.
 But here are some ways you can help communication skills grow regardless of your child’s age.

 When your child talks to you, listen and take what they say seriously.
-It will build their confidence that what they think and say matters.
+It will build their confidence that what they think and say matters to you.
 Sometimes kids have strong emotional reactions because they feel like it’s the only way they can get someone’s attention.
 If your child knows that they can talk and you’ll listen, they won’t need to resort to acting out in unproductive ways.
-One parenting advisor notes, “Kids naturally seek attention.”
-If a child craves your attention, “she’s likely to take whatever she can get, even if it’s yelling rather than hugs.”1

 Help your kids set boundaries that make them feel comfortable and safe, and then teach them how to communicate those boundaries to others.
 They’ll develop assertive communication skills that they can use in lots of situations.
 Positively reinforce your child’s behavior when you see them setting and maintaining boundaries.